-A sense of meaning, purpose and connection beyond yourself can help you to have a better quality of life while you or your loved one are coping with cancer.
-Some studies show that people affected by cancer have less anxiety, depression and pain when they feel spiritually connected.
+A sense of meaning, purpose and connection beyond yourself can help you to have a better quality of life during cancer.
+Some studies show that people with cancer have less anxiety, depression and pain when they feel spiritually connected.

 Spirituality can also help you to put your problems in perspective.
 Practices such as prayer, meditation and worship can help you to calm and restore yourself.
 Many people also find the support of other members of spiritual communities to be a great source of practical and emotional help.